legendum/plano/README.md

       // We're running!
     });

-All API methods return `Promise` objects.
+All Plano API methods return `Promise` objects.
 Values may be plain strings, booleans, numbers, `Date` objects or more complex objects like arrays or hashes.
-The API attempts to handle all data encoding and decoding transparently.
+The API attempts to handle all data encoding and decoding transparently and efficiently.

 #### Put data using the API